parmeped/SolarSystem/notes.md

 Api explanation file.
 try ... catch.. defer.. panic handling

+#IF there's time
+Re-check the optimal alignment calculator.

 #Drought season:
 //DONE have to correct the implementation so that it checks for every position with each other, as to find the one with least intersections.
 //DONE have to calculate for N cycles. aka years

 #Rain season:
+// DONE
 This one is kind of attached to the most rain day.
 To calculate this:
 It's rain season when the sun is inside the triangle, so make a method to calculate when the cartesian position of the planets make a triangle with the sun inside.

 #Most Rain:
+// DONE
 Day where the triangle's perimeter is the biggest.
 When cycling through the days, check for max perimeter.
 What if there's more than one day?
 Maybe at least save the date.

 #Optimum climate: